 The following eye diseases and conditions can cause blindness:

-- Glaucoma refers to four different eye conditions that can damage your optic nerve, which carries visual information from your eyes to your brain.
+- Glaucoma refers to 4 different eye conditions that can damage your optic nerve, which carries visual information from your eyes to your brain.

 - Macular degeneration destroys the part of your eye that enables you to see details.
 It usually affects older adults.